 You can find out more about the viewable impression model by reading my earlier article ‘Viewable impression tracking and pitfalls‘).

-- The advertiser buys ads from a carefully selected publisher (one with a relevant audience and content that coincides with the advertiser’s brand), usually paying high CPM rates.
+- The advertiser buys ads from a carefully selected publisher (one with a relevant audience and content that coincides with the advertiser’s brand), usually paying high cost per mille (CPM) rates.

-- Part of the ad impressions bought by the advertiser are served on irrelevant websites where neither the audience nor the content is relevant to the advertiser’s brand (i.e. high traffic sites with illegal content which are hard to monetise).
+- Part of the ad impressions bought by the advertiser are served on fraudulent websites where neither the audience nor the content is relevant to the advertiser’s brand (i.e. high traffic sites with illegal content which are traditionally hard to monetise).

-- Through a complex number of re-directs, nested ad calls through iframes, the ad calls are ‘laundered’ so that the advertiser sees legitimate sites instead of the real sites where the ads are displayed.
+- Through a number of complex redirects and nested ad calls through iframes, the ad calls are ‘laundered’ so that the advertiser sees legitimate sites instead of the actual, fraudulent sites where the ads are displayed.

-Attackers perform these frauds by taking control over the users’ computers or browsers to generate ad revenues.
+Attackers perform these techniques by taking control over computers or browsers to generate ad revenues.

 The so-called ad replacement attacks refer to the event in which the malware hijacks the ad slot on a website and displays an ad, generating revenue for the attacker rather than for the publisher (the owner of the website).